Alfred Mayer

 Helene Mayer, the sister of Alfred and Eugen Mayer, had lived with Eugen and Bea in Golders Green until her death in 1946.

-50 years later, in January 1996, Ruth Barrett wrote to her cousin Ella Courts:
+50 years later, in January 1996, Ruthie Barrett wrote to her cousin Ella Courts:

 I have at last got down to sorting out some of the boxes from Armitage Road, containing old letters, photos, etc. I came across Auntie Helene’s photo album, and I enclose some of the pictures which I thought you might enjoy…